 Fifth Third Bank serves customers throughout the South and Midwest regions of the U.S. But when it comes to transferring money, does Fifth Third use different routing numbers in different regions?
 Keep reading to find out.

 What Is Fifth Third Bank’s Routing Number?

-For incoming wire transfers to Fifth Third Bank the routing number is 042000314.
-For all other types of transfers and services find the routing number associated with your state and region where you opened your account below.
+For incoming wire transfers to Fifth Third Bank, the routing number is 042000314.
+For all other types of transfers and services, find the routing number associated with the state and region where you opened your account below.

 What Is a Routing Number?

 A routing number is a nine-digit security feature banks use to identify each other during a transaction.
 Other names used for routing numbers are ABA numbers — which stands for American Bankers Association, which created routing numbers back in 1910 — and routing transit numbers.

 Routing numbers aren’t only used in bank transfers.
 Some services require them if you’re making a payment or setting up recurring payments.